The Immortal (video game): Plot

-Throughout the journey, the player sleeps on straw beds placed throughout the labyrinth, where dreams reveal an ancient civilization of peaceful dragons that once lived in the dungeon labyrinth below.
-Visions are also seen of the walled-off ancient city of Erinoch, with its abundant fountains of youth and eternally young inhabitants.
-The dragons governed the city's source of fountain water from below, but the rulers of Erinoch planned a siege against the dragons for control of the enchanted water.
-Mordamir presented to the city's counsel a weapon he created to kill all the dragons but was unable to use it, for a reason unknown.
+Throughout the journey, the player rests on straw beds scattered throughout the labyrinth.
+In their dreams, the player witnesses visions of an ancient civilization of peaceful dragons that once inhabited the vast caverns beneath the dungeon.
+The player also sees visions of the ancient, walled city of Erinoch, known for its abundant fountains of youth and eternally young inhabitants.
+The dragons controlled the city's water source from below the dungeon, yet the rulers of Erinoch sought to seize control of the enchanted water by launching a siege against the dragons.
+Mordamir crafted a weapon to eliminate all the dragons and presented it to the city's council, but for reasons unknown, he was unable to deploy it.

-As the player nears the bottom of the labyrinth, he finds the trapped and dying Dunric, who explains Mordamir was never a prisoner, but instead kidnapped his daughter to lure him into the labyrinth as a trap.
-In a dream vision it is revealed the entire race of dragons were wiped out by the city's army in a fierce battle, except for one that escaped the dungeon labyrinth and returned to the destroy the city and all its inhabitants.
-Mordamir, 1,000 years later, is the only survivor of his civilization, as is the one last dragon.
-In the end the player is confronted by both the dragon and Mordamir in a final conflict.
+As the player approaches the bottom of the labyrinth, they discover a trapped and dying Dunric.
+Dunric reveals that Mordamir was never imprisoned but instead kidnapped Dunric's daughter to lure him into the labyrinth as a trap.
+Mordamir is also revealed to have been the merchant, in disguise.
+Through a dream vision, it is revealed that the city's army wiped out the entire dragon race in a brutal battle, except for one dragon that escaped the dungeon and returned to destroy the city and its inhabitants in retaliation for the death of its kind.
+Mordamir, the sole survivor of his civilization 1,000 years later, and the last remaining dragon, confront the player in a final battle.

 Gameplay

-The game takes place on a labyrinth with 8 levels (7 levels on the Nintendo version).
+The game takes place in a labyrinth with 8 levels (7 levels on the Nintendo version).
 The player must solve puzzles, avoid deathtraps, use magic spells, and acquire various items.
 Certain items will bring instant death to the player if used unwisely.
 Some magical items and objects can be purchased from a merchant character in certain levels, using gold pieces acquired.
+The player can also search chests or loot bodies for items.

 A variety of non-player characters wander or protect a specific portion of the map.
-Fireball spells can be freely used to dispatch these enemies on the isometric field but not in combat mode, which is initiated upon touching them.
+Fireball spells can be freely used to dispatch these enemies on the isometric field, but not in combat mode, which is initiated upon touching them.
 The player can dodge, and swing and stab with a sword.
 Certain levels allow the player to possess a flying magic carpet, cast a levitation spell, and paddle a floating barrel.